shiyunshao999999/data150_class2.2/Assignment1.md

 # Source 4

-## Measured as poor versus feeling poor Comparing objective and subjective poverty rates in South Africa
+### Posel, D., & Rogan, M. (2014).
+Measured as poor versus feeling poor: Comparing money-metric and subjective poverty rates in South Africa.
+WIDER Working Paper 2014/133.
+Helsinki: World Institute for Development Economics Research- United Nations University. https://doi.org/10.35188/UNU-WIDER/2014/854-4

-## Authors: Dorrit Posel and Michael Rogan

 The article showed an alternative way of measuring poverty: the subjective assessments from respondents’ personal evaluation of the economic well-being of their household.
 Subjective poverty studies have been largely absent in the research on poverty evaluation of the South African area since the national household surveys that are used to measure money-metric poverty have not collected information on subjective economic well-being in most cases.